HannahSantana/python-challenge-/README.md

 # python-challenge

+Python Challenge

 For this challenge, we were asked to complete one of two challenges.
-I selected PyParagraph and PyPoll.
-Instructions follow below.
+Instructions for the specific projects are below.

+Getting Started:

+import pandas as pd

 PyPoll: